Mushymato/TrinketTinker/guide/8-For SMAPI Mods.md

 Trinket Tinker has no API at the moment as it is primarily meant to be interacted with a content editing framework like Content Patcher.

-Still, trinket tinker may not have implemented everything you need, here are ways SMAPI mods can interface with Trinket Tinker.
+Still, Trinket Tinker may not have implemented everything you need, here are ways SMAPI mods can interface with Trinket Tinker.

 ## Custom Trigger Action in Ability Action